Encounters & NPCs

 The worlds run with The Imperial System will invariably be populated with people beyond the players, and creatures other than humans.
-This final part of the rules covers how we handle non-player characters of all types.
+This part of the system covers how we handle non-player characters of all types.

-Physical manipulations, professions and skill are left to the GM to decide, based on what makes sense for the NPC.
+NPC physical manipulations, professions and so on are left to the GM to decide, based on what makes sense for the NPC.
 However, suggestions are given in the bestiary for each of the types of creature the players might encounter.
 For the player peoples, anything is possible.

 NPCs may well be armed.
 Their attacks are assumed to be dodged or miss, or otherwise avoided in some way when the players use a Luck to avoid damage, or successfully roll a Defence check.
 Otherwise, they will do realistic levels of damage.